YizhePKU/YizhePKU.github.io-bak/_posts/2020-12-27-minimal-conda.md

 * `conda install some_package` to add packages to current environment.
 Note that you can add multiple packages at once, which is usually faster.
 * `conda deactivate` to exit the current environment.

 These commands are great for trying things out.
-However, once you've decided which packages to use, you should write it down for reproductivity.
+However, once you've decided which packages to use, you should pin it down for reproductivity.
 Conda uses YAML as its environment file format.
-This is an example environment file from one of my personal project:
+Here is an example environment file:

 ```yaml
 # Name of your environment